mhadjimichael/unifi-cloudflare-ddns/README.md

-# Cloudflare DDNS for UniFi OS
+# Cloudflare DDNS for UniFi OS behind Double NAT

 A Cloudflare Worker script that exposes a UniFi-compatible DDNS API to dynamically update the IP address of a DNS A record.
+This uses your public internet IP address to resolve issues introduced behind Double NAT.

 ## Why?